iotaledger/iota-wiki/internal/learn/wallets/firefly-faq-and-troubleshooting.md

 This function is in place to confirm that the receiving address hasn't been manipulated by malicious software or by a man-in-the-middle attack.
 Make sure you always double-check it matches what is displayed on your device.

-### Can I have a Ledger wallet under my normal Firefly profile, or do I need to set up a completely new profile for Ledger?
+### Can I have a Ledger wallet under my standard Firefly profile, or do I need to set up an entirely new profile for Ledger?

 Every seed and Ledger has its own profile in Firefly.
 You need to create a new Firefly profile for every Ledger device you own.